HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 Then we uploaded our final DLL and waited.

-## Phase 9: Getting Reverse Shell as GinaWild
+##  Getting Reverse Shell as GinaWild

 We started our listener: